mukel/llama2.java/README.md

 ## Performance

-Quick numbers on an AMD Ryzen 3950X 64GB, Linux:
+Quick numbers on an AMD Ryzen 3950X 64GB, Arch Linux.
-`llama2.java` executed on Oracle GraalVM 20 (23.0.1)
+`llama2.java` executed on OpenJDK 20.0.2+9.
-All programs are executed with [nucleus sampling](https://arxiv.org/pdf/1904.09751.pdf) disabled (e.g. `-p 0`), since the Java version implements a faster algorithm.
-This difference barely affects larger models e.g. >= `stories110M.bin` but is very noticeable in smaller models.
+To make things fair w.r.t. to vectorization, the Java version has a matmul implementation using the [Vector API](https://openjdk.org/jeps/448).
+In these measurements the JVM is warmed up enough to reach peak tokens/s.
+On GraalVM, please note that the Graal compiler doesn't support the Vector API yet, to avoid unexpected performance degradation, run with `-Dllama2.VectorAPI=false`.

 ****Notes**
 *The numbers below were collected using aggressive (gcc) compiler flags e.g. regular `gcc -O2 ...` wouldn't be as fast.*